 In line with spending, the total amount available for grants and loans has more than doubled since 2001, from \$66 billion to \$136 billion-or, excluding consolidation loans, from \$52 billion to \$78 billion.
-During this period, the number of students receiving aid increased from 7.6 million to 10.1 million, and the number of annual loans and grants provided to those students leaped from 15.4 million to 24.7 million.4
+During this period, the number of students receiving aid increased from 7.6 million to 10.1 million, and the number of annual loans and grants provided to those students leaped from 15.4 million to 24.7 million.3 up to \$4,000 annually for students majoring in math, science, engineering, or a foreign language critical to U.S. security.
+This effectively doubles the Pell Grant for many students.4

 2. Students already have many options for federal grants and low-interest loans.
 Today's college students are offered more grants and loans with lower interest rates than in the past.
 True, the maximum Pell Grant of \$4,050 is just \$300 over the 2001 cap.
-However, the 2005 Deficit Reduction Act created SMART Grants of up to \$4,000 annually for students majoring in math, science, engineering, or a foreign language critical to U.S. security.
-This effectively doubles the Pell Grant for many students.5
+However, the 2005 Deficit Reduction Act created SMART Grants of

 Today's students can also borrow more.
-The Deficit Reduction Act increased subsidized student loan borrowing caps for freshman and sophomores from \$2,625 and \$3,500, respectively, to \$3,500 and \$4,500.
-Graduate student loan limits were increased from \$10,000 to \$12,000 annually.6
+The Deficit Reduction Act increased subsidized student loan borrowing caps for freshmen and sophomores from \$2,625 and \$3,500, respectively, to \$3,500 and \$4,500.
+Graduate student loan limits were increased from \$10,000 to \$12,000 annually.5

 Further, student loan interest rates, the target of the House Democrats' 100-hour agenda, are low by historical standards.
 This school year, as required by 2002 legislation, the variable interest rate was replaced with a fixed 6.8 percent rate.
 While this is above last year's 5.3 percent rate under the variable rate formula, such low student loan rates were a temporary anomaly due to the economy's low interest rates.
 In fact, were the variable rate formula still in effect, student loan interest rates would have jumped to 7.14 percent this year.
-By locking in the 6.8 percent rate, lawmakers actually lowered stu-
+By locking in the 6.8 percent rate, lawmakers actually lowered student interest rates.
+Furthermore, this 6.8 percent rate is lower than the student loan interest rate was in all but six of the past 42 years.^o